 Schools must make sufficient time available to ensure that teachers and leaders can make effective use of the Toolkit.
 Each section of the Toolkit sets out indicative time allocations for each activity or task.
 It is important that schools do not attempt to make use of the Toolkit without reference to this guidance.

 In particular, it would be wholly inappropriate for the Toolkit to be used in a way that adds to teacher and school leader workload.
 Schools, therefore, need to ensure that appropriately calendered meeting time, or scheduled in-service training days, are allocated for use of the Toolkit.
 Further guidance on meetings and school calendars are set out in the action short of strike action instructions (p.6).

 It is important to be clear that the materials referenced in the Toolkit demonstrate that all schools, regardless of context or circumstances, can take meaningful steps to reduce excessive and unnecessary teacher and leader workload.
 It is not acceptable for any school to suggest that it is not in position to act purposefully to identify and tackle unacceptable workload burdens.

 It is important that the materials in the Toolkit are used faithfully by schools and that any attempts to misrepresent its contents are resisted.
 If members are concerned that the Toolkit is being misused and have not been able to address these concerns at school level, advice and support should be sought from the NASUWT without delay.

 The Toolkit is designed to be used in three stages:

 - evaluating the impact of workload reduction strategies.

 Advice and support for NASUWT members

-Members with concerns about the way in which the Toolkit is being used in their school can get advice and information from the NASUWT Member Support Advice Team by telephoning 03330 145550.
-Calls are free in any inclusive minute package from a landline or mobile phone.
-Alternatively, members may obtain advice by emailing firstname.lastname@example.org.
+Members with concerns about the way in which the Toolkit is being used in their school can get advice and information by emailing the Member Support Advice Team.